AntoineTurmel/nightingale-tools/README.md

 Look at [issues](https://github.com/GeekShadow/nightingale-tools/issues?state=open) on GitHub.

 ## l10n
-It's a bash script to fetch/download latest Songbird langpacks and extract them in separated locale folders.
+fetch.sh is a bash script to fetch/download latest Songbird langpacks and extract them in separated locale folders.

 Be sure to install xsltproc and unzip before (available on Debian/Ubuntu):
 ```shell